Armenia: Economy

 The Armenian economy is predicted to grow by 13% in 2022 due to a huge influx of Russian citizens.
 The IMF's preliminary forecast as of March 2022 predicted growth of 1.5% for the year.

-Science, technology and education

 Science and technology

 Research spending is low in Armenia, averaging 0.25% of GDP over 2010–2013.
 However, the statistical record of research expenditure is incomplete, as expenditure by privately owned business enterprises is not surveyed in Armenia.
 The world average for domestic expenditure on research was 1.7% of GDP in 2013.

 The country's Strategy for the Development of Science 2011–2020 envisions that 'by 2020, Armenia is a country with a knowledge-based economy and is competitive within the European Research Area with its level of basic and applied research.'
 It fixes the following targets: